esnaaf1/ML_Flask_Demo/README.md

 * Please be sure to follow the same directory structure
 * You can replace RandomForests with your own model in the ``mlmodel.py``
-* In the Iris example, I don't have any pre-processing of the input data, but you might need to do that.
+* In the Iris example, I don't have any pre-processing of the input data, but you might need to do that for your dataset
+* There are several options to save and load the model.
+In this example, I used the joblib library.
+Note that joblib library was used in the Machine Learning homework.